Friday, October 9, 2020

 With the sill in place, now prep work to set up rollers and

-equipment prior to making the mortises.
+equipment before making the mortises.

 Ernie Eaton Photo